Best credit cards for Global Entry reimbursement

 - Major cardholder benefits include no foreign transaction fees, travel accident insurance, extended warranties and auto rental collision damage waiver

-- Earn 60,000 Membership Rewards® points when you spend $5,000 on your card within three months of account opening
+- Earn 100,000 Membership Rewards® points when you spend $6,000 on your card within six months of account opening

-- Earn 5X points on flights booked directly with airlines or AmexTravel.com, 5X points on prepaid hotels booked and paid in advance with AmexTravel.com and 1X points on other purchases
+- Earn 5X points on flights booked directly with airlines or American Express Travel and on prepaid hotels booked and paid in advance with American Express Travel; 1X points on other purchases

 - Major cardholder benefits include airport lounge access, Gold status with Hilton Honors and Marriott Bonvoy, up to $200 in airline baggage fee statement credits with a qualified airline each calendar year for purchases made with your card and up to $200 in credit toward Uber rides each year

-Global Entry Benefit: The Platinum Card® from American Express offers a $100 credit toward Global Entry every four years or an $85 credit toward TSA PreCheck® every 4.5 years.
+Global Entry Benefit: The Platinum Card® from American Express offers an up to $100 credit toward Global Entry every four years or up to $85 credit toward TSA Precheck every 4.5 years.

 - Earn 2X miles on United Airlines purchases, restaurants and hotel stays purchased directly with the hotel and 1X miles on other purchases